ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 ![Suggested Materials](imgs/IMG_0727.jpg)
 :::

-6. Insert your phone into the whole you have cut, with the string ends on the same side as your phone face.
+6. Insert your phone into the slot you have cut, with the string ends on the same side as your phone face.
 Put a rubber band, or something else elastic, around one end of the phone (while the roll is at that end).
-Slide the roll and elastic band to the other side, so you can fir it around there too.
-This will secure your phone even more.
+Slide the roll and elastic band to the other side, so you can fit it around there too.
+This will secure your phone even better.

 :::Figure:Figure
 ![Suggested Materials](imgs/3N1.jpeg)